CENOS-Platform/cenos-docs-antennas/docs/results-overview.md

 ---
-id: quickstart-results
+id: results-overview
-title: Results and post-processing
+title: Result overview
-sidebar_label: Result evaluation
+sidebar_label: Overview
 ---

-Once the simulation is done, results will be processed and opened in a separate window. *CENOS Antenna Design* app offers different ways and tools to analyze your antenna design. **In this section we will learn how to use CENOS to analyze antenna simulation results**.
+Once the simulation is done, results will be processed and opened in a separate window. *CENOS Antenna Design* app offers different ways and tools to analyze your antenna design.

+**In this section we will go over the default result evaluation layout for antenna simulation results**.

 **Watch a short video on how to evaluate results in CENOS Antenna Design app**: